vedph/cadmus_doc/guide/frontend/adding-fragments.md

 In a `<partgroup>-pg` module:

 1. add a _fragment editor feature component_ named after the part (e.g. `ng g component comment-fragment-feature` for `CommentFragmentFeatureComponent` after `CommentFragment`), with routing.
-Ensure that this component is both under the module `declarations` and in `public-api.ts`.
 Each editor has its component, and its state management artifacts under the same folder (store, query, and service).
 Add the corresponding route in the module file, under the `RouterModuleForChild` constant (which is among the `imports` of the module) e.g.:

 ```ts
 export const RouterModuleForChild = RouterModule.forChild([